webcoyote/kokoro-ios/README.md

 ## Model Files

 You'll need to provide your own Kokoro TTS model file due to its large size as well as voice style.
-Please see example project [KokoroTestApp](https://github.com/mlalma/KokoroTestApp) how they can be included as a part of the application package.
+Please see example project [Kokoro Test App](https://github.com/mlalma/KokoroTestApp) how they can be included as a part of the application package.

 ## Dependencies